Drug Information

 Lung inflammation: Lung inflammation (interstitial lung disease), causing difficulty breathing has occurred in some people taking this medication.
 If you experience new or worsening shortness of breath or cough (with or without fever) at any time while you are taking hydroxyurea, contact your doctor immediately.

-Other Cancers: Certain blood cancers and skin cancers have been reported in people taking hydroxyurea for a long period of time.
+Other cancers: Certain blood cancers and skin cancers have been reported in people taking hydroxyurea for a long period of time.
+Protect your skin from exposure to the sun and check your skin regularly for changes.
 Although these cancers are not clearly caused by this medication, it is important to report any changes to your skin or your sense of well-being to your doctor as soon as possible.

 Vaccinations: The effect of vaccines given to people with reduced immune system activity is unpredictable.
 Hydroxyurea may cause vaccines to be less effective than expected.
 Talk to your doctor if you need any vaccinations while taking this medication.